ricebiscuit0514/Blender-to-Blockbench-plugin/readme.md

 📥 How to Install
 1. Download the `blendertobb.py` file.
 2. Blender: Edit > Preferences > Add-ons > Install from disk.
-3. Select the file and enable the checkbox.

 🚀 How to Use
 1. Select all the objects you want to export in Blender.